 It’s important for your professional growth to take a step back and learn from others.

-We’ve put together a list of noteworthy UX thought leaders, recommended for their insights, content and contributions to the UX community.
+We’ve put together a list of noteworthy UX influencers, recommended for their insights, content and contributions to the UX community.

-Kim Goodwin has been doing user research and design for 25 years.
+Kim Goodwin has been doing user research and design for 25 years, and is the current VP of User Experience at Woebot Health.
 She has recently consulted seed stage startups to some of the largest companies in the world.
 Her range of experience has positioned her as an authoritative voice in the field.

 She has shared this wisdom in her best-selling book ‘Designing for the Digital Age’.
 It’s a comprehensive look at the entire design process.
 It’s one of those professional books that you will keep coming back to.